-In compliance with House Rules and Committee requirements, Rep. Cuellar has certified that he, his spouse, and his immediate family have no financial interest in any of the projects he has requested.
+In full compliance with House Rules and Committee requirements, Rep. Cuellar has certified that neither he, his spouse, nor any immediate family member has any financial interest in any of the projects submitted.
+Links to signed certification letters and federal nexus statements are included for each request.

 Atascosa and McMullen County Multiband Radio and Police Vehicle Upgrade Project